-Another challenge in using a non-native component library is how "styleable" the component is.
+Another challenge in using a non-native, front-end component library is how "styleable" the component is.
 While we typically don’t alter the UX of a component, today’s users expect visually engaging applications.
 It is no longer the norm to take the default components, assemble them and publish your application.
 You are going to want to customize them with your application’s unique style and brand.
-So, whatever library you choose, this is a critical factor to consider in your selection.
+So, whatever UI design library you choose, this is a critical factor to consider in your selection.

 The open source Ionic Framework is designed to address each of the key requirements outlined above: Cross-platform compatibility, optimized for desktop and mobile, and highly customizable components.

-So what does a typical set of Ionic components look like?
+So what does a typical library of Ionic UI components look like?
 Here is a complete Angular HTML template: